codekcv/headless-commerce/README.md

 ### QA
 **Q. Why not use CSS-in-JS or utility classes?**
 **A**.
 I'm using Ant Design and some CSS Modules are enough to override style properties if needed.
-I will transition to using my own UI components, but not soon.
+I will transition to using my own UI components using [styled-components](https://styled-components.com/) and [styled-system](https://styled-system.com/), but not soon.

 **Q. Why Redux and Apollo Client together?**
 **A**.
 Apollo Client will handle network data states, but states for UI, session, settings, etc. goes to Redux.
-It's a very robust and performant for managing global states.
+It's very robust and performant for managing global states.

 **Q. Why not use NestJS?**
 **A**.
 NestJS was initially in the stack, but I removed.
 I want to use GraphQL Nexus as my code-first approach but it doesn't work well with NextJS' pattern.